 Marvel Studios announced this project in October 2014 as part of a slate of new films (see “'Black Panther,' 'Captain Marvel,' 'Inhumans' Movies”), and plans to release the second half of the third Avengers blockbuster to open May 3, 2019.

 Fox initially reserved June 29 as a date for an “Untitled Fox/Marvel Project,” but in April 2017, announced this prime summer spot was being shifted to June 1, and the Merc with a Mouth would be making his triumphant return to the big screen here.
+Then in January 2018 it bumped it up to May.
 The first Deadpool movie made $783 million in 2016, with a February opening.